From Pixels to Torques with Linear Feedback: Background

+We refer to this combined controller-observer system as an \emph{output-feedback policy} with an \emph{internal} state, $\hat{x}$.

 Similarly to $K$, $L$ can also be calculated to drive the state estimation errors, $x_{k} - \hat{x}_{k}$, asymptotically to zero for a given linear feedback controller.
-We first account for the controller by substituting \eqref{eq:linear_feedback_control} into \eqref{eq:luenberger_observer}:
+We first express $\hat{y}_{k+1}$ in terms of $\hat{x}_{k}$ and $u_{k}$ by substituting the prediction term of \eqref{eq:luenberger_observer} into \eqref{eq:linear_observation_model}: